isixe/JobSpider/README.md

 ```

 > [!WARNING]
-> This program is for study and research purposes only, please do not use it for any commercial or illegal purposes, and if you violate the regulations, you are responsible for it, and I will not be responsible for it.
+> This program is intended solely for study and research purposes.
+Please refrain from using it for any commercial or illegal activities.
+Any violation of regulations is the user's responsibility, and I shall not be held accountable for any misuse.